ceford/j4xdemos-mod-mydownmsg/README.md

 ### Documentation

-The **Wiki** contains a drafy tutorial explantion of what this module does and how it works.
+The **Wiki** contains a draf tutorial explantion of what this module does and how it works.
 The final version is (will be) on the Joomla Docs site.

 ## Author